FREQUENTLY ASKED QUESTIONS

 Comprehensive Guidance Program

-Assists students, through specific self-appraisal and self-improvement activities, to effectively plan to meet educational goals.
+Assists students, through specific self-appraisal and self-improvement activities, in the development of a College and Career Plan to effectively meet educational goals.

 Work-Based Learning Program